The Magus Covenant is Book 1 in The Jotham Fletcher Mystery Thriller Series.

 Book 2: THE ROCK OF MAGUS – Code Red in the Vatican

 Book 3: THE MAGUS EPIPHANY – Ancient treasures and a new revelation

-Reviews and other updates about THE MAGUS COVENANT
+Reviews for THE MAGUS COVENANT

 Read an excerpt from THE MAGUS COVENANT